taha-sadikot-m/NOA-GUI-Prompt-Platform/deploy.md

 # Deploy (follow the prompts)
 vercel

-# Set environment variables
+# No environment variables needed for this static site
-vercel env add GEMINI_API_KEY

 # Deploy to production
 vercel --prod